vaeryn-uk/vul/README.md

 ### Data table rows

 * [TODO] A data table row base class that always includes its RowName
-* [TODO] Data table wrapper to coordinate access to data table rows.
+* Data table wrapper to coordinate access to data table rows, see `UVulDataRepository`.
-  * [TODO] Only ever need one allocation for a single row, rather than copying data everywhere.
-* [TODO] A RowReference type in row structs that allow for convenient access to other rows.
+* A reference type in row structs that allow for convenient access to other rows, see `UVulDataRef`.
-  * [TODO] The reference has enough information to fetch the referenced row itself.
+  These references are initialized with enough information to fetch the referenced row without needing to go back through the repository.